KPXJ: Programming

-Channel 21 also broadcasts college basketball and football games from the Southland Conference and Conference USA (via Stadium).

 Newscasts

-As of September 2017, KTBS-TV produces 17 hours of locally produced newscasts each week for KPXJ (with three hours each on weekdays, and one hour each on Saturday and Sundays).
+As of September 2017, KTBS-TV produces 17 hours of locally produced newscasts each week for KPXJ (with three hours each weekday and one hour each on Saturday and Sundays).
 In addition, KTBS also produces Friday Football Fever, an hour-long highlight program that airs on KPXJ on Friday nights during high school football season.
 As the duopoly partner of KTBS, the station may also simulcast long-form severe weather coverage from the ABC affiliate in the event that a tornado warning is issued for any county in its Ark-La-Tex viewing area.